broxus/octusbridge-solana-docs/programs/token_proxy.md

 #### `Solana` tokens withdrawal

 It can be divided into 2 main parts.
-At first user created `Withdrawal` account, then relays confirm that it is real withdrawal.
+At first user created `Withdrawal` account.
+Second, relays confirm, that it is a real withdrawal.
+Third, relays can execute token transfer to user, if this option is set in `Everscale` token configuration.
+Fourth, relays can execute payload, applied to withdrawal, if this option is set in `Everscale` token configuration and payload presents in withdrawal event.
-But in addition it must serve 5 more situations with vault.
+In addition, it must serve 5 more situations with vault.

 ##### User withdrawal request creation